qcif-training/LinearRegressionR/_episodes/04-Multiple-Linear-Regression.md

 We start with the one predictor that explains the most predicted variance (i.e. has the highest correlation coefficient with the outcome).
 Next, the most statistically significant predictors is to the model.
 The process is repeated until no remaining predictor has a statistically significant correlation with the outcome.

-Similarly to simple linear regression, the coefficient of determination ($R^2$) indicates the percent of variance in the dependant variable explained by combined effects of the independent variables.
+Similarly to simple linear regression, the coefficient of determination ($$R^2$$) indicates the percent of variance in the dependant variable explained by combined effects of the independent variables.
 The adjusted $$R^2$$ is used for estimating explained variance in a population (not just the sample) when the sample size is small.

 ### Outliers

 Outliers are observations with extreme values that differ greatly from the rest of your sample.

-Even a few outliers can dramatically change estimates of the slope, $b$.
+Even a few outliers can dramatically change estimates of the slope, $$b$$.

 The figure below shows an example dataset with an outlier.